Uses of English verb forms: Present simple

 In colloquial English it is common to use can see, can hear for the present tense of see, hear, etc., and have got for the present tense of have (denoting possession).
 See have got and can see below.

 For the present subjunctive, see English subjunctive.
-For uses of modal verbs (which may be regarded as instances of the simple present) see English modal verbs.
+For uses of modal verbs (which may be regarded as instances of the present simple) see English modal verbs.

 Present progressive

 The present progressive or present continuous form combines present tense with progressive aspect.
 It thus refers to an action or event conceived of as having limited duration, taking place at the present time.
-It consists of a form of the simple present of be together with the present participle of the main verb and the ending -ing.
+It consists of a form of the present simple of be together with the present participle of the main verb and the ending -ing.